miguelsotobaez/movies-app/README.md

 7. (Optional) fix any vulnerabilities you find

 ## How you will do it?
+1. You need to fork the repo.
-You need to complete all the items listed before and push the changes to a new branch.
+2. You need to complete all the items listed before and push the changes to a new branch.
 That branch must be named ``[NameSurname]``
+3. Create a PR from your forked branch against this master.